-Accident Without Insurance: Who Is Responsible?
-(Feb 2025)
+Car Accident Without Insurance: What Happens?
+(Apr 2025)

 Summary

-- Liability insurance covers losses caused by a driver’s negligence, including property damage and bodily injury, except in New Hampshire and Virginia.
+- Liability insurance covers losses caused by a driver’s negligence

-- Without liability insurance, you're financially liable for all damages in an accident, which can lead to severe financial consequences.
+- Without liability insurance, you're liable for all damages in an accident

 Auto insurance policies usually include liability coverage.
 Under this coverage, the insurer agrees to pay for losses caused by a covered driver’s negligence.
 Injured drivers, passengers, pedestrians, and cyclists can pursue claims against the at-fault driver after a car accident.